 31. (LO 7) Simulations on the CPA exam are small case studies designed to test a candidate's tax knowledge and skills using real-life work-related situations.
-Simulations include a four-function popup calculator, a blank spreadsheet with some elementary functionality, and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms).
+Simulations include a four-function, pop-up calculator, a blank spreadsheet with some elementary functionality, and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms).
+The AICPA made a number of changes to the CPA exam, including increasing the number of simulations, in 2017.